 Quality of the evidence

-The quality of the evidence was judged to be very low.
+We judged the quality of the evidence to be very low.
 The one study was small and there were concerns about aspects of its design and reporting; therefore we have found no reliable evidence as to which procedure should be regarded superior.
 High quality clinical trials, which involve lots of people, and different face types, are required to guide decision making.

 This review found only one small randomised controlled trial concerning the effectiveness of distraction osteogenesis compared to conventional orthognathic surgery.
 The available evidence is of very low quality, which indicates that further research is likely to change the estimate of the effect.
 Based on measured outcomes, distraction osteogenesis may produce more satisfactory results; however, further prospective research comprising assessment of a larger sample size with participants with different facial characteristics is required to confirm possible true differences between interventions.